VCD Unit 1 AOS 1 2019

 Sketches incorporating creative thinking techniques

-Choose one creative thinking routine from the two above.
+Choose one creative thinking routine.
 Make one populated page of drawings using four different approaches within the routine.
 Make sure you annotate your drawings, describing the technique you have used and how it has assisted you come up with different ideas.

 Development of concepts